Pittsfield Mayor Linda Tyer to Join BCC as Executive Director of Workforce and Community Education

 Tyer to take position in February 2024 after serving two terms as mayor

-PITTSFIELD, MA — Pittsfield Mayor Linda Tyer, who was elected to two terms as mayor before announcing she would not seek reelection, has taken a position at Berkshire Community College (BCC) as the Executive Director of Workforce Development and Community Education.
+PITTSFIELD, MA — Pittsfield Mayor Linda Tyer, who was elected to two terms as mayor before announcing she would not seek reelection, has taken a position at Berkshire Community College (BCC) as the Executive Director of Workforce and Community Education.
 She will begin her employment at the College in early February.

 Berkshire Community College has a proud history of training and retraining the regional workforce for jobs that are unique to the Berkshires, including healthcare, hospitality and advanced manufacturing.
 A fresh approach to designing new workforce training and community education programs requires deliberate planning and effective implementation.